-This list of National Food Days in April gives us so many recipes to share.
+This list of April food holidays gives us so many recipes to share.
 From pecans to oatmeal cookies every day of the month has at least one food or drink associated with it which makes it easy to celebrate.

 If you are a foodie, you are probably aware just how many days of the year are devoted to entertaining with a favorite food.
 You will probably find that you are scouring the internet to find out what food we get to celebrate today.